fspieler/WikiPhilosophizer/README.md

 * WikiCrawler.py: Find if a path exists from a given, or if not provided, random starting page to a target wiki page, or, if not provided, /wiki/Philosophy.
 Optimized to cache web pages to avoid traversing previously traversed paths.

 * FindPopularArticles.py: For a given language, start from various random starting points and see what pages are the most popular.
+Could be optimized to recognize previously traversed loops.

 * multilang-\*: Generate results